 NF = Near Full Sensor (upper part of dual sensor)

-Once the message displays, the servicer can manually actuate each of the output bin sensors.
-The bin full sensor can also be actuated by hand.
-Use a sheet of paper to cover the bin's pass thru sensor.
-When the sensor is closed CL displays, and when the sensor is open OP displays.
+Once the message displays, you can manually actuate each of the output bin sensors.
+For all the sensors except the output level sensor, when the sensor is closed CL displays and when the sensor is open OP displays.